IgniteUI/igniteui-docfx/en/components/financialchart_annotation_layers.md

 ### Crosshair Layer

-The Crosshair Layer provides crossing lines that meet at the actual value of each targeted series.
+The Crosshair Layer provides crossing lines that meet at the actual value of every targeted series.
 Crosshair types include: Horizontal, Vertical, and Both.
+The Crosshairs can also be configured to snap to data points by setting the `crosshairsSnapToData` property to true, otherwise the crosshairs will be interpolated between data points.
+Annotations can also be enabled to display the crosshair's value along the axis.

 ```html
 <igx-financial-chart